stefanprisca/SnipEditor/README.md

 =====================
 Working maven build and a part of the JFace grammar.
 The update site can be found here[1].
 In order to use, please<br> follow the instructions provided in the update site readme file.
 It does not work directly from eclipse IDE(yet).<br>
-This build supports syntax for class declarations, method declarations and attribute declarations and assignments.<br>
+This build supports syntax for class declarations, method declarations, attribute declarations and assignments and <br>
+basic operations.
+Examples can be found in the update site repository.<br>
 The meaning of the projects is the following:<br>
   -> org.eclipse.recommenders.snipeditor.releng: the release project.
 It contains the project pom file, describing <br>
   all the other projects.<br>